All Episodes

 I don't know what's the next step, Matt.

-Well, I I believe we have to endeavor to get the individual spending bills to the floor that we can to send them to the Senate and to set the paradigm that that is the way in which we will negotiate.
+Well, I believe we have to endeavor to get the individual spending bills to the floor that we can to send them to the Senate and to set the paradigm that that is the way in which we will negotiate.

-Well, we're gonna have to get to a negotiation with the Senate and with the White House.
+We're going to have to get to a negotiation with the Senate and with the White House.

 That's what you have to do in divided government.